 First, we evaluate the \emph{language coverage}, i.e., which features of the binary template are actually present in the generated files.
-In order to do this, we have generated 10000 files with the black-box generation strategy \textsc{FFGen} and measured which percentage of variable declaration statements in the binary template have been covered, since variable declarations are the places where a new node is added to the parse tree. \Cref{tab:language} shows the resulting language coverage, which is at least 94\% for almost all formats.
+In order to do this, we have generated 10,000 files with the black-box generation strategy \textsc{FFGen} and measured which percentage of variable declaration statements in the binary template have been covered, since variable declarations are the places where a new node is added to the parse tree. \Cref{tab:language} shows the resulting language coverage, which is at least 94\% for almost all formats.
 Only the JPG format had a lower coverage of 79\%.
-The missing coverage was mostly due to some optional chunks which were enabled for parsing, but not yet supported during generation.
+The missing coverage was mostly due to some optional chunks which were enabled for parsing, but had not yet been modified to generate valid contents.
 We generate such chunks only with very low probability, in order to ensure most generations will produce valid files.